cse taggi

 -regno

+Email back to the sender the list of student registration numbers corresponding to the enrolment address.
+The list is sent back with the subject line: "Student number expansion of enrol_addr@enrol.program".
 Note: the list returned corresponds to the list of addresses selected by the enrolment address, including any address options.
-In particular, an address specification with the address option of -cse, would send back to the sender the list of student registration numbers of only those students meeting the enrolment specification who also had an active CSE account.
+In particular, an address option of only -cse, would send back to the sender the list of student registration numbers of only those students meeting the enrolment specification who also had an active CSE account.

-The listing options are independant of each other, and may be used together (causing two separate lists to be returned to the sender).
+The listing options are independant of each other, and may be used together (causing separate lists to be returned to the sender).

 Inspecting the expanded address lists